GrimezSec/red2net/README.md

 5. Choose a script from the dropdown menu, enter the required arguments, and click the "Run Script" button.

+if you get "ModuleNotFoundError: No module named 'tkinter'" error run

+    ```
+    sudo apt install python3-tk
+    ```

 ## Adding New Tests

 To add a new test, follow these steps: